kresp0/txt2gb/README.md

 * Customizable maximum height for the images
 * Automatically splits lines that are too long
 * Automatically splits images that are too long
+* Automatically tries to find the correct top padding and kerning

 ## Usage

-Usage: ./txt2gb.sh [options ...] input.txt

-Options:

-Usage:

-./txt2gb (0.2).sh [OPTIONS ...] input.txt
+        ./txt2gb.sh [OPTIONS ...] input.txt

-./txt2gb (0.2).sh [OPTIONS ...] -g -f font
+        ./txt2gb.sh [OPTIONS ...] -g -f font

     Text settings:
         -f font         Font name to render text.
 Known working fonts are: ACM-VGA (default), CompaqThin, GBStudio-Stars (uppercase only) and Public-Pixel
         -s px           Font Size: 8 (default, 19 char/line), 16 (9 char/line) and 32 (4 char/line)

-    -l lines        Leading (line spacing): 0 or 1 (default)

-    -p px           Padding to the left.
+        -l lines        Leading (line spacing): 0 or 1 (default) -p px           Padding to the left.
 Between 0 and 152.
 Usually a multiple of 8.
-Default: 8

-Advanced text settings:

-    -w char     Line Width in number of char: 1 to 20.
+Default: 8 -w char         Line Width in number of char: 1 to 20.
 It won't cut words.
 Defaults depending on size: 19, 9, 4

+    Advanced Font settings:
         -t px           Padding to the Top of each line.
 Between 1 and 64.
-Defaults depending on size: 7, 15, 30

-    -i px           Interword spacing.
+Defaults depending on size: 7, 15, 30 -i px           Interword spacing.
 Between -5 and 64.
-Default: 0

-    -k px           Kerning:  add or remove spacing between each letter.
+Default: 0 -k px           Kerning: add or remove spacing between each letter.
 Between -5 and 5.
 Default: 0

     Image settings:
         -c px           Maximum height for cutting the images.
 A multiple of 8 between 8 and 2040 (default)
         -a px           Image width.
 A multiple of 8 between 8 and 2040.
 Default: 160.

     GBS Font generation:

-    -g font         Generate a font.png to use in GBStudio from a font.
-A font name is required.
+        -g            Generate a font.png to use in GBStudio from a font.
+Required: -f font.`

 ## Fonts for GB Studio